How to hook macbook pro to monitor?

 How do I connect my MacBook Pro to a monitor with USB C?

-Psssssst : How to get among us on macbook pro for free?
+Psssssst : How to turn off sync on macbook air?

 How do I connect my Mac to a monitor without HDMI?